d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Many more useful distributions exist.
 If you're interested in going deeper, we recommend consulting a dedicated book on statistics or looking up some common distributions on Wikipedia for further detail.
 Some important distirbutions to be aware of include:

-* **Binomial Distribution** It is used to describe the distribution over multiple draws from the same distribution, e.g. the number of heads when tossing a biased coin (i.e., a coin with probability $\pi \in [0, 1]$ of returning heads) 10 times.
+* **Binomial Distribution** It is used to describe the distribution over multiple draws from the same distribution, e.g., the number of heads when tossing a biased coin (i.e., a coin with probability $\pi \in [0, 1]$ of returning heads) 10 times.
 The binomial probability is given by $p(x) = {n \choose x} \pi^x (1-\pi)^{n-x}$.
-* **Multinomial Distribution** Often, we are concerned with more than two outcomes, e.g. when rolling a dice multiple times.
+* **Multinomial Distribution** Often, we are concerned with more than two outcomes, e.g., when rolling a dice multiple times.
 In this case, the distribution is given by $p(x) = \frac{n!}{\prod_{i=1}^k x_i!} \prod_{i=1}^k \pi_i^{x_i}$.
-* **Poisson Distribution** This distribution models the occurrence of point events that happen with a given rate, e.g. the number of raindrops arriving within a given amount of time in an area (weird fact - the number of Prussian soldiers being killed by horses kicking them followed that distribution).
+* **Poisson Distribution** This distribution models the occurrence of point events that happen with a given rate, e.g., the number of raindrops arriving within a given amount of time in an area (weird fact - the number of Prussian soldiers being killed by horses kicking them followed that distribution).
 Given a rate $\lambda$, the number of occurrences is given by $p(x) = \frac{1}{x!} \lambda^x e^{-\lambda}$.
 * **Beta, Dirichlet, Gamma, and Wishart Distributions** They are what statisticians call *conjugate* to the Binomial, Multinomial, Poisson and Gaussian respectively.
-Without going into detail, these distributions are often used as priors for coefficients of the latter set of distributions, e.g. a Beta distribution as a prior for modeling the probability for binomial outcomes.
+Without going into detail, these distributions are often used as priors for coefficients of the latter set of distributions, e.g., a Beta distribution as a prior for modeling the probability for binomial outcomes.